imdeepmind/imdeepmind.github.io/docs/programming-languages/python/exceptions.md

 ## Custom Exceptions

-You can define custom exceptions by subclassing the built-in `Exception` class.
+We can define custom exceptions by subclassing the built-in `Exception` class.
 This is useful for creating domain-specific error messages.

 ```python
 class CustomError(Exception):